ivezic/SaoPaulo2021/README.md

 **Friday**  (postponed to Monday, August 23)

 Lecture 19: Big Data Challenges from LSST
-Big Data from Rubin Observatory's Legacy Survey of Space and Time (keynote slides)
+Big Data from Rubin Observatory's Legacy Survey of Space and Time (powerpoint and keynote slides)

 Lecture 20: Classification of Astronomical Images with Deep Learning (introduction to basic concepts and an example based on CNN ResNet50)